rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 If the setting playerCharacterLimit is set to 0, the mod never shows buttons.

 **Note:** Roll20 recently introduce a +Character button that can be used by all players.
+This button is turned **off** and *should not* be used.
+The reason  is twofold: firstly there is no limit to the number of characters a player can create and secondly the +Character Button only assigns characters to players, not to Gamemasters.
+This means that the mod cannot assign the roll20 accountid of gamemasters to characters.

 ![](new-character-button.png)